amirsartipi13/amirsartipi13.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-My name is Amir Sartipi, and I'm a researcher and developer with a focus on AI, NLP applications, deep learning, and machine learning.
-I have over two years of experience working in the NLP field.
-I'm currently in the final stages of completing my master's degree in computer science at the University of Isfahan, where I also earned my bachelor's degree in the same field.
+Hello, I'm Amir Sartipi, a researcher and developer with a focus on AI, NLP applications, deep learning, and machine learning.
+With over six years of coding experience, including more than three years specialized in NLP, I've recently earned my Master's degree in Software Engineering from the University of Isfahan.
+My educational journey also includes a bachelor's degree from the same institution, solidifying my foundation in computer science.

-As a research assistant at the University of Isfahan and an NLP developer at Vira Virast, I'm always looking for new and innovative ways to use technology to solve complex problems.
-With three years of experience as a full-stack web developer, I've also gained a deep understanding of the software development process.

-In my research and development work, I'm particularly interested in data science, deep learning, and graph neural networks.
-Over the past two years, I've had the opportunity to work on a variety of NLP projects.
+Currently, I'm an NLP Engineer at both Neuroship and Viravirast, where I leverage cutting-edge techniques and multiple libraries to work on a broad spectrum of NLP subtasks.
+These include Named Entity Recognition (NER) in multilingual contexts, text classification, sequence labeling, machine translation, and working with Large Language Models (LLMs).
+My prior experience as a research assistant and a full-stack web developer has endowed me with an in-depth understanding of both theoretical and practical aspects of technology, from research to application development.
+My work combines innovation and problem-solving, driven by my interests in data science, deep learning, and graph neural networks.